Sign up to BitLaunch and quickly spin up multiple servers for use with Cockpit

 ISPConfig is another multi-server management tool that is popular among system admins.

-Webmin is another server management tool, however it is not capable of manageming multi-server setups.
+Webmin is another server management tool, however it is not capable of managing multi-server setups.

-WHM/Cpanel is for managing a single server however it includes a great detail of tools to manage the server.
+WHM/Cpanel is for managing a single server.
+However, it includes a great detail of tools to manage said server.

-Please note that WHM/Cpanel is not free and restirict Linux distribution.
+Please note that WHM/Cpanel is not free and restiricted to Linux distributions.